ラウトレッジ版 文化老年学ハンドブック(第2版)<br>Routledge Handbook of Cultural Gerontology (Routledge International Handbooks) (2ND)

 Full Description

 The second edition of this landmark handbook provides an authoritative overview of the emergence and development of cultural gerontology.
-It reveals the vibrancy and diversity of research and research methods, reflects on changes in the field since the first edition and examines future directions.
+It reveals the vibrancy and diversity of theory, methodology and research methods, and reflects on changes in the field since the first edition and examines future directions.

-The Routledge Handbook of Cultural Gerontology captures the field's past, present and future in widening the social gerontological imaginary, and bringing new and creative methodologies to bear on the understanding of all dimensions of the lives of people in mid to later life.
+The Routledge Handbook of Cultural Gerontology captures the field's past, present and future in widening the social gerontological imaginary and brings new and creative methodologies to bear on the understanding of all dimensions of the lives of people in mid to later life.
 It is essential reading for students and scholars concerned with ageing and gerontology.

 Contents